Why Do Exercise Needs Vary Between Individuals?

 How much exercise is required can vary significantly based on your fitness levels.

-A person with a sedentary job such as any office work may need more structured exercise than someone with an active occupation (construction workers).
+A person with a sedentary job such as any office work may need more structured exercise than someone with an active occupation like a construction worker or even a soccer player for that matter.

 Think of how you spend most of your days and how much you move throughout it.